drewthayer/capstone1-predict-streamflow/README.md

 Reason: September snow is rare, but it happens.
 It is highly variable and uncharacteristic of September weather, so I removed records from September.

-This improved the error a lot, down to an rmse error of 1325 cfs at an alpha of 559, much less regularized, which gives me more condidence in the model
+This improved the error a lot, down to an rmse error of 1325 cfs at an alpha of 559.
+This is a **much less regularized model**, which gives me more confidence that it can capture those spring melt magnitudes.

 ![figure](/final_noseptember/alpha_test_no_september.png)

 ### final model

-final model to predict streamflow at delta gage for last 3 years:
+Final model to predict streamflow at the Delta gage in the Gunnison River for last 3 years:
 ![final model](/final_noseptember/gunnison_river_predict_streamflow_rmse.png)

-total RMSE = 1083 cfs, which ranges between 100% and 15% model error depending on magnitude of flow
+total RMSE = 1083 cfs

+The model performs well at low flows during winter and not very well during spring melt and runoff.

 ## moving forward
 * use an appropriate technique for time-lagged processes